1tux/1tux.github.io/_posts/2022-8-12-Hello-World.md

 title: 'The Brain: A reductionist approach'
 published: true
 ---
 Scientists study 'the brain' (rather than brains), but there is no object in the universe that can be considered the brain.
-My brain differs from yours, rodents' brains, and worms' brains, yet they are all studied under the same scientific effort: understanding the brain.
+My brain differs from yours, rodents' brains, and worms' brains, yet they are all studied under the same scientific effort: _understanding the brain_.

 "The brain" refers to an abstract idea, a profound assumption that states that all brains have some core principles in common.
 Neuroscience aims to investigate these principles.
 Moreover, this implies a reductionist approach: Studies involving rodents or even worms might provide insight into human brain function.